airborne-commando/OPSEC-OSINT-Tools/tangible-examples/threat-actor.md

 The threat actor starts by defining the objective: to collect as much information as possible to understand the target's motives, feelings, and psychological triggers.

 #### **Phase 2: Psychological Foundation**
 The actor discovers that the target used the same email as a username on several sites.
 One of these sites was a Blogspot journal.
 By analyzing its content, the actor lays a psychological foundation: the user appeared sad or bipolar in the past, and this behavior seems to match their current online output.
+They've also collected other information such as political party.

 #### **Phase 3: Analysis & Processing (OSINT/SOCMINT)**
 This is where the actor collects and analyzes public data:
 *   **(3c) Digital Biography:** The user posted a picture next to their house.
 This was later confirmed using government data and maps.
 Other social media posts also confirmed this location.
+In another location, there was a mobile home which was either owned by the father or another dwelling; later confirmed by govt records and a public post to be possible.
 *   **(3c) Family & Interests:** A family obituary named the user's child.
 The user had also mentioned this child's name multiple times online.
 The user also publicly broadcasted their personal interests.
+In a news articles, there was a conviction of drugs matching the fathers name but not the address on said name; however it was further examined by govt records and later confirmed.
-*   **(3e) Competencies & Affinities:** The assessment shows the user has poor privacy habits and low technical skill.
+*   **(3e) Competencies & Affinities:** The assessment shows the user has poor privacy habits and low-moderate technical skill.
 However, they are highly sociable.
+In another location, the threat actor confirmed a mobile home with a camera at the doorway.
 *   **(3d) Behavioral Patterns:** The user's behavior seems immature.
 Their old journal entries showed they were upset about uncontrollable issues and obsessed with something, leading to depression—a trait that appears to reflect their current state.

-**HUMINT (Human Intelligence):** The threat actor actively engaged with the user, asking about their child to elicit a response.
+**HUMINT (Human Intelligence):** The threat actor actively engaged with the user, asking about their family or child, politics and pointing out interest to elicit a response.
 This confirmed the information gathered and provided further insight into their behavior.
+The internet user seems easy to envoke and or to elicit a response.

 #### **Phases 4, 5, & 6: Verification (IMINT)**
 The actor moved to verify the collected information:
-*   They used **Google Maps, Google Earth, and Street View** to confirm the user's location.
+*   They used **Google Maps, Google Earth, and Street View** to confirm the user's location(s) and dwellings.
 *   They **cross-referenced** this with parcel address data from historical archives.
 *   All information was **multi-sourced**, meaning it was confirmed through several independent channels.

 #### **Phase 7: Verification & Triangulation**
 The actor correlated all the intelligence—OSINT, SOCMINT (Social Media Intelligence), and IMINT (Imagery Intelligence)—to build a verified profile.
 They knew the user's:
-*   Location
+*   Location(s) and dwellings
 *   Sensitive family information
 *   Psychological state (past and present)
-*   Interests, digital biography, and career
+*   Interests, political leanings, digital biography, and career

 #### **Conclusion (Phases 8 & 9)**
 The threat actor **skipped Phase 8** (a counter-OSINT audit, which is a defensive step) and went straight to **Phase 9**.